Gleneagles Townhouse chef Elliot Hill brings Highland dining to Scotland’s capital

 IMAGE | Executive chef Elliot Hills’ new menu at The Spence at Glemeagles Townhouse

-The Spence onion soup is the most elegant version of the classic French dish I’ve tasted.
-It comes with a crisp, buttery crouton topped with truffled Anster cheese.
-The soup itself is light but not watery and a small, whole onion sits in the middle of the bowl.
-Its soft layers part at the touch of my spoon; every mouthful infused with its sweetness.
-The best part?
-The crouton is served on the side, so there’s no need to hurriedly gobble it down before sogginess ensues.
+The Spence onion soup is truly elegant.
+It comes with a crisp, buttery crouton topped with truffled Anster cheese (served on the side, so there’s no need to hurriedly gobble it down before sogginess ensues).
+The soup itself is light but not watery.
+A small, whole onion sits in the middle of the bowl.
+Its soft layers part at the touch of my spoon, every mouthful infused with its sweetness.

 For my main course, tender chicken breast (so soft, it must have been soaked in brine before service) commands attention on a bed of grilled leeks (lightly charred), flanked by winter truffle (creamy and light) and finished with gravy, which the waiter pours at the table with polite fanfare.
 I have a savoury tooth so swap dessert for an extra side of creamy braised savoy cabbage, naturally salted with diced pancetta.
 Yum.